mynaparrot/plugNmeet-docs/docs/api/room/join.md

 | msg    | string  | root     | Response message          |
 | token  | string  | root     | Join token                |

-When you'll receive token during that time you can pass that token to plugNmeet-client.
+When you'll receive token during that time you can pass that token to plugNmeet-client by GET/search value of `access_token` or cookie name `pnm_access_token`.
 If you've setup it with plugNmeet-server then:

 ```
 https://Your-Plug-N-Meet-Server.com/?access_token=<TOKEN HERE>